-The OGC API - Connected Systems Standard does not model Control Streams/Commands as Features, and therefore does not use GeoJSON or JSON FG Features schema for Commands and Command Status - instead using JSON schemas.
+The OGC API - Connected Systems Standard v1.0 does not model Control Streams/Commands as Features, and therefore does not use GeoJSON or JSON FG Features schema for Commands and Command Status - instead using JSON schemas.

-5.2.2.2.2 Binary Encodings (Protobuf, Flatbuf, etc.)
+5.2.3.2.2 Binary Encodings (Protobuf, Flatbuf, Apache AvroTM etc.)

-For efficiency, the OGC API - Connected Systems Standards also allows encoding Commands, Command Status and Command Results using binary formats such as Protobuf, Flatbuff or Apache Avro for example.
+For efficiency, the OGC API - Connected Systems Standards v1.0 also allows encoding Commands, Command Status and Command Results using binary formats such as Protobuf, Flatbuff or Apache AvroTM for example.
 When such binary encodings are used, an encoding specific schema is also provided (e.g. a proto file if Protobuf is used).
+A future Part 5 extension of OGC API - Connected Systems Standard v1.0 will provide implementation details on how to use these binary formats.